-Finding Help The office and office hours for Dr. Chang and the TA Lucero Gonzalez are listed in the left sidebar.
-We are available during that time and by appointment to help you.
-We encourage you to come see us early in the term even if it is just to talk about the class, about the assignments, or about school in general.
-We may ask you to meet with us when we think a conference would be useful.
-Our offices are located in Ellis Hall (east of Alden Library).
+Office: 331 Ellis Hall Office Hours: TuTh 1:30-2:30 PM or by appointment E-mail: change@ohio.edu Google Talk: EDagogy My office and office hours are listed in the left sidebar.
+I am available during that time and by appointment to help you.
+I encourage you to come see me early in the term even if it is just to talk about the class, about the assignments, or about school in general.
+I may ask you to meet with me when I think a conference would be useful.
+My office is located on the third floor of Ellis Hall (east of Alden Library), Room 331.

-From Dr. Chang: I am also available electronically by email and the course blog.
+I am also available electronically by email and the course blog.
 Email and the blog are the best means of contacting me.
 I will do my best to answer your emails and blog posts, usually within twenty-four hours.
 If there is an emergency and you need to reach me, please contact the main English office in 201 Ellis Hall.
 Furthermore, when time permits, I will supplement my office hours with virtual hours via Google Talk (nickname: EDagogy); if I am logged in, during reasonable hours, you are more than welcome to discuss the class or ask questions.
 Please, when you initiate an IM conversation, use a greeting, please identify yourself to me, and be patient because my responses may not be immediate.
-You can find additional writing and academic help at the Student Writing Center (SWC) on campus, a good resource for this class and other classes.
-The SWC is